aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 )
 ```

+- Fetching Data from PostgreSQL:

-The following step in not so efficient, since we are going to fetch all the data from the `wikipedia_articles` into a Pandas dataframe in order to load it into a the `wikipedia_articles` `PGVector` collection just created:
+Data from the `wikipedia_articles` table is fetched into a Pandas DataFrame using SQL queries.
+This data will be used to load embeddings into the `PGVector` collection.
+This step in not so efficient, since we are going to fetch all the data from the `wikipedia_articles` in memory...

 ```python
 %%time